Is Wholesaling Real Estate Legal In Florida? A 2024 Guide For Investors

 The laws governing real estate transactions in Florida are found under Title XXXII – Regulation of Professions and Occupations, Chapter 475 – Real Estate Brokers, Sales Associates, and Appraisers:

-Contracts of Unlicensed Person For Commissions Invalid
+Contracts Of Unlicensed Persons For Commissions Invalid

-Violations and Penalties
+Violations And Penalties

 Chapter 475.42 spells out the provisions for improperly conducting business without an active license.
-In part, it reads
+In part, it reads:

-(a) A person may not operate as a broker or sales associate without being the holder of a valid and current active license, therefore.
+A person may not operate as a broker or sales associate without being the holder of a valid and current active license, therefore.
 Any person who violates this paragraph commits a felony of the third degree, punishable as provided in s.
 775.082 or s.
 775.083, or, if a corporation, as provided in s.
-775.083
+775.083.

-NOTE: This does not apply to wholesalers as long as they are not practicing real estate brokerage without a license.
+This does not apply to wholesalers as long as they are not practicing real estate brokerage without a license.

 Authorized Brokerage Relationships; Presumption of Transaction Brokerage; Required Disclosures